andreianghel/RecipeWizard/Server/README.md

-Server pat of the project.
+Server part of the project.